FIP: Infos zur Katzenkrankheit

 Wet FIP with abdominal effusion

 In this form, fluid accumulates in the abdominal cavity and the peritoneum becomes inflamed .
 The sometimes enormous amounts cause the abdominal circumference to grow rapidly - even though the cats often suffer from diarrhea, vomiting and loss of appetite.
-Depending on the extent, the masses of water in the abdomen can also press on the organs and cause additional problems.
+Depending on the extent, the water masses in the abdomen can also press on the organs and cause additional problems.
 The vet can remove fluid through a puncture - this is yellow and pulls threads.
 More than half of all cats in which FIP breaks out suffer from what is known as ascites .

-Wet FIP with thoracic cavity effusion
+Wet FIP with thoracic effusion

 In wet FIP with thoracic cavity effusion, fluid also accumulates - but not in the abdomen, but in the chest cavity .
 This is usually accompanied by inflammation of the pleura and visually matches the fluid in the abdominal cavity, as can be seen during a puncture.
 Due to the proximity to the lungs, thoracic cavity effusions - also known as pleural effusions - often lead to breathing restrictions , which, depending on the extent, can also result in shortness of breath .